 Asking to redeem shares held for at least 7 years

-- Contact your caisse.
-An authorized employee will be able to tell you about the different options you have.
-Requests to redeem shares may be made in person at your caisse, by mail or by fax.
+- Requests to redeem shares may be made in person at your caisse, by mail, by email, by phone or by fax.

 - Fill out and sign the redemption instruction form.